kontent-ai/management-sdk-net/README.md

 1. Creating an empty content item which serves as a wrapper for your content.
 1. Adding content inside a language variant of the content item.

 Each content item can consist of several localized variants. **The content itself is always part of a specific language variant, even if your project only uses one language**.
-See our tutorial on [Importing to Kentico Kontent](https://kontent.ai/learn/tutorials/set-up-projects/migrate-content/importing-to-kentico-kontent#a-importing-your-content) for a more detailed explanation.
+See our tutorial on [Importing to Kontent](https://kontent.ai/learn/tutorials/set-up-kontent/import-content/overview) for a more detailed explanation.

 #### 1. Creating a content item